 Renee Hung has a master’s in teaching English to speakers of other languages (TESOL) from the University of Pennsylvania and is working toward a doctorate degree in curriculum and instruction, as well as a master’s in instructional design at Indiana University–Bloomington.
 She has several years of experience working with faculty on (re)designing courses across different disciplines in higher education.
 She has also taught college-level courses that focused on language skills and academic writing and inquiry.

 She sees herself as both a teacher and a designer and has enjoyed exploring diverse teaching and learning methods when working with faculty.
 She is especially interested in collaborative learning, peer interaction and peer feedback.

-Benjamin Woupio has a Master’s Degree in Education focusing on Higher Education from Merrimack College.
-Prior to joining the CTL team, his primary focus was student conduct where he worked with faculty to resolve a number of issues both inside and outside of the classroom at Merrimack College, Northeastern University and Brandeis University.
+Benjamin Woupio has a master’s degree in education focusing on higher education from Merrimack College.
+Before joining the CTL team, his primary focus was student conduct where he worked with faculty to resolve a number of issues both inside and outside of the classroom at Merrimack College, Northeastern University and Brandeis University.
 He sees himself as both a teacher and a learner and is passionate about learning new programs and serving as a resource for all.

-Wayne Smith earned a Master’s Degree in Special Education from the University of Nevada, Las Vegas.
-He has significant experience as a history teacher in secondary schools, most recently teaching 8th grade history and geography at the Nevada Learning Academy.
-He has expertise in teaching and collaborating remotely and using technology to promote engagement and differentiation.
+Wayne Smith earned a master’s degree in special education from the University of Nevada, Las Vegas.
+He has significant experience as a history teacher in secondary schools, most recently teaching eighth-grade history and geography at Nevada Learning Academy.
+Wayne has expertise in teaching and collaborating remotely and using technology to promote engagement and differentiation.
 He sees himself as a lifelong learner who is committed to helping students and colleagues achieve success.